-- 1 large ham steak with ham bone, trimmed of fat and diced
+- 1 pound ham steak with ham bone trimmed of fat and diced into 1/2″ pieces

 - Pour beans into a large heavy stockpot.
 Using your fingers, sift through the beans to find and remove any foreign materials or damaged beans.
 (I have found a stone or two in my beans before – so don’t skip this step).

 - For overnight soak: Cover beans with about 2 inches of water.
 Place lid on the pot and let soak overnight.

 - Short on time?
 Quick soak your beans: Place beans in a large saucepan with 6-8 cups of water.
 Bring to a rapid boil on medium high heat.
 Boil 2 more minutes.
 Remove from heat; cover and let stand one hour.